adityaramesh/speech_preprocessing/README.md

 The preprocessing schemes are evaluated based on recognition accuracy of spoken digits, using the TIDIGITS data set.

+# Notes on Microsoft's Switchboard Paper

+- Ensemble of convolutional and recurrent architectures.
+  - Three types of convolutional architectures: VGG, ResNet, and LACE.
+  - RNNs used: BLSTMs with at most six layers, without frame skipping.
+  - Acoustic features are log-filterbank values (e.g. MFCCs) computed every 10 ms using a 25 ms window.
+- Use of i-vectors:
+  - For RNNs, the i-vector is appended to the features for each frame.
+  - For CNNs, the i-vector is projected and added to the bias of each CNN layer, before the activation function.
+- Use of lattice-free MMI training.
+- Decoding is initially done using WFSTs with an n-gram language model.
+- The $N$ best hypotheses are then rescored using RNN language models.
+There are many variants:
+  - Use of both forward-predicting and backward-predicting RNNs; the log probabilities from both are added.
+(Why not predict the RNN to fill in missing words using beam search instead?
+This generalizes both schemes.)
+  - Interpolation of RNN LMs with n-gram LMs (the forward- and backward-predicting RNNs are interpolated separately).
+  - Pre-training of RNNs on out-of-domain data, and fine-tuning on in-domain data.
+(Use of multi-column networks like in the Deep Mind paper may be helpful here.)
+  - Best results with RNN that has second, non-recurrent layer.
+  - Training uses NCE.
+  - For rescoring purposes, an empirically determined penalty is applied to out-of-domain words.
+  - Fisher and Switchboard transcripts were used as in-domain training data.
+- Use of 1-bit SGD to efficiently parallelize training.

 # Agenda

 - Implement and test DTW